 Think Past Function

-As technology and availability improves, you now have more lighting options than ever.
+As technology and availability improve, you now have more lighting options than ever.
 You can even control your lights right from your phone or computer if you opt for smart lighting.
 The first step in upgrading your lighting is to think past necessity and function.
 Yes, the ultimate goal for lights is to make space visible.
 But there is so much more to be done than can give your house the feeling of home.

 Pick a room and take a look around at different times of the day.
 Is that lamp really necessary?
 Is fluorescent too harsh?
 Sit with the lights and see how it makes you feel.
 While you may just notice it when you step back, it contributes to your overall feeling at home even when you don’t think about it.